 • History of missed payments or defaults: Defaults and missed payments show that a borrower has a pattern of being unable to meet financial commitments, which makes lenders wary of giving them further loans in the future.
 The lender worries that the debtor will continue to have payment difficulties, leading to default.

 • Lack of stable income or employment history: Lack of stable income or employment history will disqualify borrowers since lenders are worried that borrowers will be unable to make loan payments on time.
-Borrowers who do not have a stable source of income struggle to repay their loan and those who have frequently changed jobs or been unemployed for extended periods are perceived as unreliable.
+Borrowers who do not have a stable source of income struggle to repay their loans.
+Those who have frequently changed jobs or been unemployed for extended periods are perceived as unreliable.